 a healthy breakfast including cereal, toast, fruit and a drink.

 a choice of activity after breakfast ... such as drawing,board games, crafts and play!

 a calm atmosphere, where children can relax ready for the day ahead.

 respect for any dietary, religious or medical requirements

 Code of Conduct

 Children attending Breakfast Club are expected to behave according to the expectations set out in the School Behaviour Policy.
 The school places an emphasis on promoting positive behaviour.
 The staff expect children to co-operate well with other children and respond appropriately to requests made regarding behaviour.

-Key Stage 1 children will be escorted to their classroom after Breakfast Club, ready for registration.
+EYFS and Key Stage 1 children will be escorted to their classroom after Breakfast Club, ready for registration.